 This is the treatable form of AMD and prompt diagnosis and early treatment is very important.
 Delay in treatment may result in vision loss.
 The main class of medications used to treat wet AMD are called “anti-VEGF” medications and there are 3 currently available in Australia.
 This medicine can only be delivered into your eye by an “intravitreal injection” using a very slender (tiny) needle.
 Naturally, most patients are nervous about such a procedure, but this is really a very safe treatment that can be done very safely in the clinic procedure room.
 The eye is made numb by eye drops so that there is no pain and the procedure is very quick and you won’t be able to see the needle.

 Anti-VEGF eye injections are highly effective in protecting your eye sight from wet AMD and can even result in significant improvement in your vision.
 These medications help reduce the leakage and bleeding from the abnormal blood vessels that have grown under the macula.
-Dr Chang has performed tens of thousands of intravitreal injections.
+Our eye surgeons have performed tens of thousands of intravitreal injections.

 AMD causes your central vision to change over time.
 Early on in its disease course, you may not notice these changes when they happen.
 But you need to detect such vision changes as soon as possible, rather than until it causes more obvious difficulty with reading for example.
 This is because treating AMD early can help slow or stop further loss of sight.
 The Amsler Grid is a useful tool that you can use for self monitoring at home that is simple and quick.
 A downloadable Amsler Grid is available below.
 You should use an Amsler Grid every couple of days in the morning, as a habit.
 It is important to test one eye at a time and to follow the instructions.
 If you notice that any lines or parts of the grid look wavy, blurry or dim, please contact your eye specialist urgently.